-OAs typically have small numbers of levels; many of the usual symmetric OAs have s=2, s=3 or at most s=4, and mixed level OAs often have the majority of their factors at 2 or 3 levels, possibly with a few exceptions.
+OAs typically have small numbers of levels; many of the usual symmetric OAs have s = 2, s = 3 or at most s = 4, and mixed level OAs often have the majority of their factors at 2 or 3 levels, possibly with a few exceptions.
 There are various construction algorithms for symmetric OAs; these are, for example, explained in Hedayat, Sloane and Stufken (1999).
-They can typically construct OAs whose number of levels s is a power of a prime (e.g. $2, 3, 4, 5, 7, 8, 9, 11, 13, 16, \ldots$ ).
-Among the construction algorithms, regular fractional factorial OAs take a specific role: An OA is called "regular", if its columns can be obtained as linear combinations of some basic columns.
-The construction of such arrays for prime numbers of levels can be based on modulo arithmetic, whereas powers of a prime (e.g. 4, 8, 9) require Galois field arithmetic.
+They can typically construct OAs whose number of levels s is a power of a prime (e.g. 2, 3, 4, 5, 7, 8, 9, 11, 13, 16, ...).
+Construction algorithms for regular fractional factorial OAs take a specific role (see subsections below): An OA is called "regular", if its columns can be obtained as linear combinations of some basic columns, based on modulo or Galois field arithmetic.

-The imbalance of an OA is often measured by the so-called generalized word length pattern (GWLP), which is a way to measure the confounding of j factor interactions with the intercept for $j=0,1,\ldots,m$ .
-The elements of the GWLP are denoted as $A_0,A_1,A_2,\ldots,A_m$ , with $A_0=1$ (intercept perfectly confounded with itself).
-The entries $A_j$ are zero for all $j \leq t$ , which indicates the balance implied by the strength.
-The smallest j for which $A_j>0$ is called the resolution of the OA (i.e. the resolution is t+1).
-Xu and Wu (2001) introduced the GWLP and the ranking criterion "generalized minimum aberration" (GMA), which works as follows: a design with higher OA strength (or higher resolution) is better; for two designs with resolution R, the design with the smaller $A_R$ is better; if $A_R$ is the same, the design with the smaller $A{R+1}$ is better, and so forth.
+The imbalance of an OA is often measured by the so-called generalized word length pattern (GWLP), which is a way to measure the confounding of j factor interactions with the intercept for j = 0, 1, ..., m.
+The elements of the GWLP are denoted as $A_0, A_1, A_2, ..., A_m$, with $A_0 = 1$ (intercept perfectly confounded with itself).
+The entries A_j are zero for all $j \leq t$, which indicates the balance implied by the strength.
+The smallest j for which $A_j > 0$ is called the resolution of the OA (i.e. the resolution is t + 1).
+Xu and Wu (2001) introduced the GWLP and the ranking criterion "generalized minimum aberration" (GMA), which works as follows: a design with higher OA strength (or higher resolution) is better; for two designs with resolution R, the design with the smaller A_R is better; if A_R is the same, the design with the smaller A{R+1} is better, and so forth.
 A GMA design is an overall best design according to this criterion (it is not necessarily unique).

 SOAs are based on OAs with at least strength 2 and are themselves strength 1 OAs, i.e. they have resolution II (resolution is denoted as a Roman numeral).
-Their $A_2$ value can thus be used to measure their imbalance in terms of the GWLP; however, since SOAs are typically created for quantitative variables, the GWLP is not necessarily a suitable metric for assessing their quality.
+Their A_2 value can thus be used to measure their imbalance in terms of the GWLP; however, since SOAs are typically created for quantitative variables, the GWLP is not necessarily a suitable metric for assessing their quality.
+Nevertheless, using a GMA OA in the construction for an SOA can be beneficial (see e.g. Section 2.6.1).